Polkadot-DevCamp-2022/sub-tracker/README.md

 ## Technical Design Todo

-- Implement algorithm to choose route
+- Implement algorithm to choose route ( We have used randomized routing in the main branch and we are working to optimize shortest route algorithm in the route branch)
 - See how we can make use of off-chain workers (OCW)